unicef/publicgoods-toolkit/policy.md

 leaders and agency decision-makers implement successful DPGs, rather than to help policymakers craft good guidelines and rules at a national level.
-This module also provides an overview of open source licensing.
+This module also provides an overview of open-source licensing.

 Government policies impact every aspect of a DPG, directly and indirectly, from the ease of creating new businesses and government